All Episodes

 Losing weight is about calories, intake versus outgo.

-But but uh, you know, if you want to go out and eat 3,000 calories a day, the amount of exercise you've got to do to burn a thousand of them is something I know I'm not gonna do.
+But, you know, if you want to go out and eat 3,000 calories a day, the amount of exercise you've got to do to burn 1,000 of them is something I know I'm not going to do.

 My life is mental exercise.

-Uh and this, you'll remember this is from December 21st of uh well, you may not remember the bite, but you'll remember the the story.
+And this, you'll remember, this is from December 21st of, well, you may not remember the bite, but you'll remember the story.

-Uh had an interview with the first lady Laura Bush.
+Bob Schaeffer CBS had an interview with the First Lady Laura Bush.

 He played a little bit of it on the CBS early show to promote it.